BoeJaker/Docker-MediaServer/README.md

 Routes external hosts to internal addresses.
 A secure remote access solution that enables organizations to easily deploy and manage access controls for Docker containers.
 By leveraging Twingate's Zero Trust Network as a Service (NaaS) platform, Docker containers can be securely accessed and connected to authorized users and networks.
 Twingate for Docker provides a seamless and encrypted connection between remote users and Docker containers, eliminating the need for complex VPN setups.
 It offers granular access controls, allowing administrators to define specific permissions for different containers and users, ensuring a strong security posture.
 With Twingate for Docker, organizations can enhance the flexibility and security of their containerized applications, enabling remote teams to access and work with Docker containers securely from anywhere.

 Twingate requires an account and authentication keys to be set up.
 It takes 5 to 10 minutes and its free.
-With twingate you can access servoces over the internet with a url and optional port i.e. postgres.int:5432

 [](twingate.com)